pingidentity/pingidentity-cdr-sandbox/docs/quickstart.md

 # Step by Step Guide

 ## 1. Clone the CDR Repository

-1. While installing Ping Identity devops, you should have created a project folder in your home directory.
-We’re going to host the CDR sandbox here too:
+While installing Ping Identity devops, you should have created a project folder in your home directory.
+We’re going to host the CDR sandbox here too:<br>
 ```sh
 git clone https://github.com/pingidentity/pingidentity-cdr-sandbox.git ~/projects/cdr
 ```

->Using ~/projects/cdr will make it easier to follow this guide.
+ > Using ~/projects/cdr will make it easier to follow this guide.
 It will also make it easier for us to help you if you encounter issues.

 ## 2. Configure and Start the Stack